 $5,500 per person with a two-person minimum for a fully-guided eight-day float trip.
 The length of the trip can vary; seven to 10 days are recommended, but trip schedules are somewhat flexible.
 They can be arranged to last as little as six days or as much as two weeks or longer.
 Additional charges may apply for trips longer than 10 days.
 Group trips with as many as 12 anglers may be accommodated.
 Please contact Global Sporting Safaris for unguided pricing.
 We look forward to helping you plan the Alaska wilderness fishing trip of a lifetime!

-Terms: Global Sporting Safaris accepts payment by business check and personal check, as well as by Bitcoin.
+Terms: Global Sporting Safaris accepts payment by business check and personal check.
 American Express, Visa, and MasterCard credit card payments are also accepted, but they do incur a surcharge of 3.5% in addition to the price listed in Alaska Fly Fishing Trip Packages above.

 A 50% deposit is required upon booking to reserve your spot.
 In some cases, we can split your deposit into 3 payments, please inquire.
 Global Sporting Safaris will provide a Disclaimer & Waiver of Liability which must be sighed and returned.
 All fishing trips are in U.S. dollars.
 Final 50% payment is due no less than 75 days prior to your trip date.
 Trips booked within 75 days of arrival require payment in full.
 Total costs of the fishing trips are fixed.
 There will be no refunds for any fisherman leaving early.
 See our Terms & Conditions for further details.